 For additional protection, cut a small piece of duct tape and cover the putty with it.
 This prevents candy corn wax from spilling out of that small hole.

 Turn the cup right side up.
 To keep the wick centered and secure, position a piece of duct tape across the diameter of the cup.
 Cut a slit in the middle of the tape, and thread the other end of the wick through the slit.
 Pinch the duct tape at the center to hold the wick tightly.

 With a knife, shave down the sides of a white pillar candle, and the wax will crumble into small pieces.

 Thoroughly wash tin cans and let them dry.
-Be careful while handling them, as the rim of the cans are sharp.
-Pour the crumbled wax in a can, and place the can in a pot containing about two inches of water.
+Be careful while handling them, as can rims are sharp.
+Pour the crumbled wax into a can, and place the can in a pot containing about two inches of water.
 Heat the water, and the wax will slowly melt.

-As a general rule, the colors on candy corn are white on top, orange in the middle and yellow on the bottom.
-Because the bottom of the cup is the top of the candle, and the top layer of candy corn is white, the first layer we'll pour is the plain wax without any coloring.
+The colors on candy corn are typically white on top, orange in the middle and yellow on the bottom.
+Because the bottom of the cup is the top of the candle, and the top layer of candy corn is white, pour the first layer with plain wax without any coloring.
 When the wax is completely melted, pour it into the cup about 20 percent of the way.